 Cold compresses.
 Put them on his forehead to ease a fever.

 Lukewarm baths.
 They can also bring down his high temps.
 Just make sure the water doesn't get too cold.
 If he starts shivering, take him out of the tub, because that can push his fever up.

-- Warm compresses or warm water bottles can be soothing if your child has body ache.
-Make sure the water bottle is not too hot, and don't let your child fall asleep on it.
+Warm compresses or warm water bottles.
+Use them to soothe his aching body.
+Make sure the water bottle isn't too hot, and don't let your child fall asleep on it.

 Remember, your goal isn't just to get rid of flu symptoms.
 You want to make your child feel safe, comfortable, and cared for.
 "Sometimes just cuddling is the best thing you can do for a child with cold or flu," Asta says.